1byte-yoda/growdataskills-aws-de-bootcamp/assignments/module_1/readme.md

 4. To access the file name and file size, it will navigate the JSON object like so: `events["Records"]["s3"]["object"]["key"] / events["Records"]["s3"]["object"]["size"]`
 5. Then it will compare the S3 Object's file size to 10**8, if larger, then log a message.
 6. Logs can be found in AWS CloudWatch

+## Challenges Faced
+- The default logging module for python does not work with the default configurations.
+By reading the [lambda documentation](https://docs.aws.amazon.com/lambda/latest/dg/python-logging.html#python-logging-lib), the logger level must be set to INFO for it to work.